1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“Lysenko exclaims  with exaltation: “Aha!
-You came to relearn?””
-(Medvedev and Lerner, p.
-132)

-“biology by the theory of neo-Lamarckism, which is sup¬
-planting neo-Darwinism.”37”
-(Medvedev and Lerner, p.
-136)

 “Immoderate
 praise and complete suppression of criticism were typical for
 only four years”